 I like to remind our people that there are few companies with a more sustainable model than ours.
 Our food product (bottled water) is a 100% renewable natural product.
 No preservatives or chemicals added, and no calories.
 Our tourism business is "eco" meaning minimal power or fuel is used, and our farm is organic.
-We compost our organic waste, re-using it on our plantation and gardens.

 We continued to increase our recycle rates and reduce our solid waste.
-In 2021 we recycled all waste that could be recycled.
+In 2020 we reused or recycled all waste that could be recycled.
 We minimize our waste and carbon footprint in a myriad of ways.